 When it is not possible to have a person permanently attached to a safety line/ rescue line.
-Usually, it will be a team entry which moves away from the entry point. eg man entry sewers
+Usually, it will be a team entry which moves away from the entry point.

 15. Manual Handling

 The main injuries associated with manual handling and lifting are: